 The Shockwave Medical Intravascular Lithotripsy (IVL) System with the Shockwave SkyRunner Carotid IVL Catheter is intended for lithotripsy- enhanced balloon dilatation of ≥ 3 mm thick calcified lesions in the carotid arteries prior to stenting.
 Not for use for treating massive exophytic (mushroom-like) or irregular endoluminal carotid calcification, or in the coronary or cerebral arteries.

-Composite endpoint with death, stroke, and myocardial infarction (MI) [Safety]
+Composite endpoint with death, stroke, or myocardial infarction (MI) [Safety]

-A composite endpoint with death, stroke (fatal/disabling or non-disabling based on NeuroARC \[Neurologic Academic Research Consortium\] definitions) and myocardial infarction (MI) (using the SCAI \[Society for Cardiovascular Angiography \& Intervention\] definition for peri- procedural MI and the 4th Universal Definition for spontaneous MI beyond 48 hours) at 30 days post procedure.
+A composite endpoint with death, stroke (disabling or non-disabling based on NeuroARC \[Neurologic Academic Research Consortium\] definitions) or myocardial infarction (MI) (using the SCAI \[Society for Cardiovascular Angiography \& Intervention\] definition for peri- procedural MI and the 4th Universal Definition for spontaneous MI beyond 48 hours) at 30 days post procedure.

 Time frame: 30 days